Shrikanth Narayanan: Career

-He is the University Professor, holder of the inaugural Niki and C. L. Max Nikias Chair in Engineering and was the inaugural holder of the Andrew J. Viterbi Professorship in Engineering (2007-2016) at the University of Southern California (USC), where he holds appointments in Departments of Electrical & Computer Engineering, Computer Science, Linguistics, Psychology, Neuroscience, Pediatrics and Otolaryngology-Head & Neck Surgery.
+He is a University Professor at USC, holder of the inaugural Niki and C. L. Max Nikias Chair in Engineering, Vice President for Presidential Initiatives and was the inaugural holder of the Andrew J. Viterbi Professorship in Engineering (2007–2016) at the University of Southern California (USC), where he holds appointments in Departments of Electrical & Computer Engineering, Computer Science, Linguistics, Psychology, Neuroscience, Pediatrics and Otolaryngology-Head & Neck Surgery.
 He is the founder and director of the USC Signal Analysis and Interpretation Laboratory (SAIL), and the Ming Hsieh Institute, a research director for the USC Information Sciences Institute, and is a member of the Signal and Image Processing Institute.
 In 2013, he co-founded the company Behavioral Informatix, LLC., which ultimately led to the founding of Behavioral Signal Technologies, Inc. He also co-founded Lyssn, Inc. in 2017.